 What to order: The classic Valazqueña.
-The portions are big so don’t get excited.
+The portions are big so don’t get too excited.

 What to order: Try the #heart #duck # raspberry dish.
 Best version of duck you will ever try.

 This place specializes in rice dishes like Paella.
-They are absolutely brilliant at it and have been serving perfect rice for more than 80 years.
+They are perfection and masters at it and have been serving traditional rice for more than 80 years.
 Nothing modern or trendy here and that’s what we love about it.